Badges

 Every badge has a type that indicates whether it represents a positive, negative, or neutral classification:

-- Good — positive classifications that indicate trustworthy behavior.
+- Good — positive classifications indicating trustworthy behavior.
 Examples: "Verified", "Trusted", "Power User".
 Good badges signal that an identity has passed your quality bar and may deserve elevated privileges or reduced friction.

-- Bad — negative classifications that indicate risk or abuse.
+- Bad — negative classifications indicating risk or abuse.
 Examples: "Suspicious", "Bot", "Freeloader", "Multi-Account".
 Bad badges flag identities that warrant restrictions, manual review, or automated action.

 - Neutral — informational classifications that provide context without judgment.
 Examples: "New User", "High Volume", "International".
-Neutral badges help you segment and understand your user base without implying risk.
+Neutral badges help you segment your user base without implying risk.

-Badge types are displayed visually in the dashboard — color-coded so your team can spot patterns at a glance without reading every label.
+The dashboard color-codes badge types so your team can spot patterns at a glance without reading every label.

 Badge Rules

-Badge rules define the conditions under which a badge is assigned to or removed from an identity.
-You create rules in the dashboard under Settings, and each rule maps a set of conditions to a specific badge.
+Badge rules define when a badge is assigned to or removed from an identity.
+Create rules in the dashboard under Settings.
+Each rule maps a set of conditions to a specific badge.

 Score Conditions

-The most common condition: assign a badge when one or more scores fall within a range.
+The most common condition assigns a badge when one or more scores fall within a range.

 - All four scores above 80 — assign "Trusted"